jondeaton/al-folio/_posts/s6_reset.md

 > artificially (e.g. packing documents together to improve hardware utilization) or
 > naturally (e.g. episode boundaries in reinforcement learning (Lu et al. 2023)).

-I think its important to note from this that boundary resetting in Selective SSMs must be *learned* the model.
-Recall that ∆𝑡 is the
+Recall that these two quantities (∆𝑡,  𝑔𝑡) are outptus from the model - this means that boundary-resetting is a learned behavior.
+The idea is that the model should learn to reset itself when it encounters tokens like `<eos>`.

+Let's see how that works.
+When dT -> inf, ...

+    TODO: HOW TF DOES THIS ACTUALLY RESET THE STATE

+## Enforced Boundary Resetting

 In this post I consider what it would mean to enforce boundary resetting in Selective SSMs.
-To start, let's consider the simple case where

-We'll first demonstrate the concept using `jax.lax.scan` which is easier to reason about, but extremely inefficient because it runs sequentially over the input instead of using an efficnet parallel scan.
-Then we'll move onto a parallelized implementation using `jax.lax.associative_scan`.
+To start, we'll first demonstrate the concept using a naive implementation with `jax.lax.scan` which is easier to reason about, but extremely inefficient because it runs sequentially over the input instead of using a parallel scan.
+Then we'll move to a parallelized implementation using `jax.lax.associative_scan` and find an associative operaiton that resets at boundaries.

 ```python
 import jax